Monthly Archives: February 2011

 GIS 101: Representing real-world feature locations in a digital format requires projecting a 3D surface (like the earth’s surface) to a 2D surface (like a flat screen).
 What if you want to do the reverse?
 How do you go from 2D to 3D?
 More specifically, how do you display 2D features in a 3D perspective?

 If your GIS data source has z-values (such as elevation values), it’s 3D data.
-For most of us, however, 2D data is more plentiful than 3D data.
+For many of us, however, 2D data is more plentiful than 3D data.
 If adding z-values to existing features in a production GIS database is not an option, there are several methods for displaying 2D features in 3D.
 Continue reading